selabs-ur1/VV-ESIR-TP3/exercises/mocks.md

     }
 ```

-That's why if we remove all the code in the prepareSocket method, the test run well.
+That is why if we completely remove the code inside the prepareSocket method, no test case will fail.
+That is a problem.

-My solution is to use the verify method provided by mockito, which will check if setEnabledProtocols is called, with the right parameters.
+To resolve this issue, I used Mockito's verify method.
+This ensures that setEnabledProtocols is actually called, and with the correct parameters.
+By doing this, we add a check to our test case : if the method is never invoked, the test will fail, which is what we want.